About Lottoeule

 Who we are

-Behind Lottoeule is the Lottoeule editorial team, a small editorial collective under the umbrella of Kapierstau Development UG (haftungsbeschränkt) based in Bernau near Berlin, Germany.
+Behind Lottoeule is Kapierstau Development UG (haftungsbeschränkt) based in Bernau near Berlin, Germany.
 We are not a lottery operator, not a bank, not financial advisors.
-We're people who like data and believe that publicly available lottery numbers plus freely available market data are enough to finally answer an old question with facts.
+We like data and believe that publicly available lottery numbers and freely available market data are enough to finally answer an old question with facts.

 Full provider information is in the imprint.
 Data processing and tracking are disclosed in the privacy policy.